Rethunk-Tech/TraceTrim/README.md

   - Go to System Preferences > Security & Privacy > Privacy tab
   - Select "Accessibility" from the left sidebar
   - Click the lock icon to make changes (you may need to enter your password)
-  - Find and check the box next to your terminal application (Terminal, iTerm, etc.) or the clipboard-cleaner executable
+  - Find and check the box next to your terminal application (Terminal, iTerm, etc.) or the tracetrim executable
   - If the application doesn't appear in the list, try adding it manually by clicking the "+" button
 - **First Run Prompt**: The application may prompt for permissions on first launch
 - **System Integrity Protection**: Ensure SIP doesn't interfere with clipboard access